Skip to content

 Instance support both IPv4 and IPv6.

-It is possible to make the VM reachable from the outside on IPv4 using the Custom Domain and/or the Port Fowarding features.
+It is possible to make the VM reachable from the outside on IPv4 using the Custom Domain and/or the Port Forwarding features.

 • Custom domain allows redirecting of http(s) traffic on the standard 80 and 443 ports.